 To demonstrate, we will use the DWH_Biker connection.
 In a new spreadsheet, click on cell A2 and go to Tools→Paste ODBC Query.
 Select the ODBC connection “DWH_Biker” and enter the following SQL statement:

-Click “Preview” to view the 6 data records.
+Click “Preview” to view the first data records.
 Click on the button “Use This Query” to enter the ODBC start formula into cell A2:

 To display all returned rows and columns of the SQL statement in the spreadsheet, enter the following formula in all corresponding cells (do not overwrite A2!):